- Parks & Facilities

 Park Programming Permits

-Park Programming permits are required for groups of 25 or more people, or groups charging fees (regardless of number of people) for activities or events at Township parks.
-Please contact Mary Hundt to inquire about a permit, and see the applications below for further information.
+Park Programming Permits are required for groups of 25 or more people or any entity including but not limited to groups, individuals, organizations, and businesses charging fees (regardless of number of people) for activities or events at Willistown Township parks, preserves, and trails.
+Please contact Mary Hundt to inquire about a permit, and see the applications on the Park Permits page for further information.

 Okehocking Preserve Management Plan